Electronic resources can be found by logging into the CTL Canvas page.

 Entrepreneurial Business: Lectures and Interviews on reserve in CTL.

-Provided below are the links to other Center for Teaching and Learning sites.
+Other Center for Teaching and Learning sites

 * Stanford University's Center for Teaching and Learning site provides many different ideas on how to expand specific programs with in the university, as well as, offering a number of conferences, speakers and workshops.